 Maintenance revenue consists of renewal fees for existing maintenance plan agreements that were initially purchased with a perpetual software license.
 Under our maintenance plan, customers are eligible to receive unspecified upgrades, when and if available, and technical support.
 We recognize maintenance revenue ratably over the term of the agreements, which is generally one year.

-Other revenue consists of revenue from consulting, training and other services, and is recognized over time as the services are performed.
-Other revenue also includes software license revenue from the sale of products which do not incorporate substantial cloud services and is recognized up front.
+Other revenue consists of revenue from consulting, training, and other products and services, and is recognized as the products are delivered and services are performed.